-No combinatoric relationship, and no need to skip 50% of the write cycles.
-When @almost_full goes high, @wr_en may not go low on the same clock cycle, in which case there will be one write operation after that.
-But that's fine, as there's one write slot left.
+No combinatorial logic, and no need to skip half of the write cycles.
+When @almost_full is high, @wr_en may not change to low on the same clock cycle, but only on the next one.
+As a result, there can be one write operation after @almost_full changes to high.
+But that's fine, as there is place for one word.

 That rarely matters, but for the sake of discussion, this ensures that the last word is used: